fborda99/TicketTool/README.md

     The project was developed by Thomas Bransburg and Florencia Borda.
 In general terms, Thomas developed the AppEmployees and Florencia the AppIT_Team.
 Then, together they created the AppTickets and AppMessages.

+    Note: In order to visualize the testing documentation in Visual Studio Code you will need to install the Excel Viewer Extension.

 DEMO VIDEO

     Link to a video demonstrating how the website works: